 The section 9C(8) relief will not apply if the substituted shares carry different rights and entitlements to the pre-existing shares or if any consideration passes from the holder of shares to the company issuing the shares, whether directly or indirectly.

 Capitalisation shares are not addressed by section 9C(8).
-Such shares will simply be acquired on the date of issue at a cost of nil and the period of holding will run from that date.
-However, in determining the capital or revenue nature of such shares under general principles, regard must be had to the intention with which the pre-existing shares were acquired and the length of time such shares were held.
+Such shares will simply be acquired on the date of issue at a cost of nil 30 and the period of holding will run from that date.